Shona people: History

 During the 11th century, the Karanga people formed kingdoms on the Zimbabwe plateau.
 Construction, then, began on Great Zimbabwe; the capital of the kingdom of Zimbabwe.
 The Torwa dynasty ruled the kingdom of Butua, and the kingdom of Mutapa preceded the Rozvi Empire (which lasted into the 19th century).

 Brother succeeded brother in the dynasties, leading to civil wars which were exploited by the Portuguese during the 16th century.
 The kings ruled several chiefs, sub-chiefs and headmen.

 The kingdoms were replaced by new groups who moved onto the plateau.
 The Ndebele destroyed the weakened Rozvi Empire during the 1830s; the Portuguese gradually encroached on the kingdom of Mutapa, which extended to the Mozambique coast after it provided valued exports (particularly gold) for Swahili, Arab and East Asian traders.
 The Pioneer Column of the British South Africa Company established the colony of Rhodesia, sparking the First Matabele War which led to the complete annexation of Mashonaland; the Portuguese colonial government in Mozambique fought the remnants of the kingdom of Mutapa until 1911.
 The Shona people were also a part of the Bantu migration where they are one of the largest Bantu ethnic groups in Sub-Saharan Africa.

-Language

-The dialect groups of Shona developed among dispersed tribes over a long time and further groups of immigrants have contributed to this diversity.
-Although "standard" Shona is spoken throughout Zimbabwe, dialects help identify a speaker's town or village.
-Each Shona dialect is specific to a sub-group.

-In 1931, during his attempt to reconcile the dialects into a single standard Shona language, Clement Doke identified five groups and subdivisions: